 The ACLU of Ohio is committed to advancing community reentry by working to eliminate barriers – legal or otherwise – that serve no purpose toward public good.

 In some cases, the barriers are legally imposed by a court of law or government agency.
 These legal barriers are known as collateral sanctions.
-But often times, additional barriers result from screening mechanisms, such as background checks, that disqualify people from housing, jobs, and other services.
+Often times, additional barriers result from screening mechanisms, such as background checks, that disqualify people from housing, jobs, and other services.
 Whether imposed by law or by institutional practice these barriers increase recidivism rates and create systems of poverty and incarceration that weaken our communities and harm public safety.

 What are Collateral Sanctions?

-Ohio has more than 850 collateral sanctions ranging from driver's license suspension to bars to certain employment and professional licensure.
+As of 2018, Ohio has more than 850 collateral sanctions ranging from driver's license suspension to bars to certain employment and professional licensure.
 These sanctions create lasting and damaging limitations on convicted persons and many bear no rational relationship to the offense.
 Instead some may even be counter-productive such as the suspension of a driver’s license for failure to pay child support.
 Importantly, the far-reaching effects of these barriers impact not only the individual with the conviction, but also their families, communities, and society at-large.